 Motion to Modify Sentence: If the Returning Citizen cannot pay the Court fees and fines that are owed, the Returning Citizen may file this motion to reduce or convert the financial obligation to community service hours.

 If you are a Returning Citizen and unsure if you have been convicted of a felony or owe a financial obligation, another available option is to file a Request for Advisory Opinion.
-The advisory opinion comes from Florida’s Department of State, Division of Elections, which is not the same thing as you local supervisor of elections.
+The advisory opinion comes from Florida’s Department of State, Division of Elections, which is not the same thing as your local supervisor of elections.
 You can find the form and address to send the form at this link: Request for Advisory Opinion

 For additional information, visit the Florida Division of Elections website.